frozenprocess/Tigera-Presentations/2023-03-30.container-and-Kubernetes-security-policy-design/04.best-practices-for-securing-a-Kubernetes-environment/readme.md

       selector: has(kubernetes.io/os) && kubernetes.io/hostname == "control"
       ports:
       - 6443
-  # kube-schudler or other component talking to the local loopback
+  # kube-scheduler or other component talking to the local loopback
   egress:
   - action: Allow
     protocol: TCP